Tom Collins: John Collins

 For all the young gentlemen frequenters there.

 Drinks historian David Wondrich has speculated that the original recipe that was introduced to New York in the 1850s would have been very similar to the gin punches that are known to have been served at fashionable London clubs such as the Garrick during the first half of the 19th century.
 He states that these would have been along the lines of "gin, lemon juice, chilled soda water, and maraschino liqueur".

-The specific call for Old Tom gin in the 1869 recipe is a likely cause for the subsequent name change to "Tom Collins" in Jerry Thomas's 1876 recipe.
+The specific call for Old Tom gin in the 1869 recipe is a likely cause for the subsequent name change to "Tom Collins" in Jerry Thomas's 1887 recipe.
 Earlier versions of the gin punch are likely to have used Dutch gin instead.

 Some confusion regarding the origin of the drink and the cause for its change of name has arisen in the past due to the following:

 The Tom Collins Hoax of 1874

-In 1874, people in New York, Pennsylvania, and elsewhere in the United States would start a conversation with "Have you seen Tom Collins?"
+In 1874, people in New York; Pennsylvania; and elsewhere in the United States would start a conversation with, "Have you seen Tom Collins?"
 After the listener predictably reacts by explaining that they did not know a Tom Collins, the speaker would assert that Tom Collins was talking about the listener to others and that Tom Collins was "just around the corner", "in a [local] bar", or somewhere else near.
 The conversation about the nonexistent Tom Collins was a proven hoax of exposure.
 In The Great Tom Collins hoax of 1874, as it became known, the speaker would encourage the listener to act foolishly by reacting to patent nonsense that the hoaxer deliberately presents as reality.
-In particular, the speaker desired the listener to become agitated at the idea of someone talking about them to others such that the listener would rush off to find the purportedly nearby Tom Collins.
+In particular, the speaker intended the listener to become agitated at the idea of someone talking about them to others such that the listener would rush off to find the purportedly nearby Tom Collins.
 Similar to the New York Zoo hoax of 1874, several newspapers propagated the very successful practical joke by printing stories containing false sightings of Tom Collins.
-The 1874 hoax quickly gained such notoriety that several 1874 music hall songs memorialized the event (copies of which now are in the U.S. Library of Congress).
+The 1874 hoax quickly gained such notoriety that several 1874 music hall songs memorialized the event (copies of which are now in the U.S. Library of Congress).